CastellaniLab/EpigeneticAgePipeline/README.md

 ### Introduction to Residual Generation

 This section describes the proccess of residual generation.
-The function constructs a formula string for the linear model based on the presence of the variables “Row”, “Column”, “Slide”, and “Batch”.
+The function constructs a formula string for the linear model based on the presence of the variables “Row”, “Column”, “Slide”, and “Batch” in Sample_Sheet.csv.
+If you have access to these variables in your Sample_Sheet.csv, make sure to append "@@@2" to each variable, and mind capitalization.
+More info on specification is in Usage Guidlines.

 #### Dynamic Formula Construction for Linear Models
 Based on the available data variables, the function dynamically constructs the formula for the linear model.
 Below are the possible formulae: